NYU-COMMON-ITP/web-nyu-2022-isp-algorithm/README.md

 Essentially express and react wrapped up to abstract various rendering strategies.
 This is where most of your development time will be spent.

+/pages Is a special NextJS directory and is how NextJS handles routing

+All other NextJS concerns are contained within /src, which has 2 directories:

-/components contains React components
+- /components contains React components
-/data-access contains examples of fetching data from the database /pages has examples of different rendering strategies, data fetching, and api routes.
+- /data-access contains examples of fetching data from the database
-/lib currently only has a wrapper around the prisma client

 The most important thing here is ports. `npm run dev` will spin up a development server running on port 3000 by default.
 Because I run next on my host machine for some apps, I forwarded port 6003 on the host machine to port 3000 within the node container.
 If you forget, the docker compose files have these mappings.